hackclub/hackclub/workshops/beatmaker/README.md

 ## The End

-Suppose you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful creation!
+Make sure you have created an account on [repl.it](https://repl.it) to save this wonderful creation!

 If you face any difficulties in signing up, [watch this](https://www.youtube.com/watch?v=Mtqp4CUepk0).